 The Ohio State Buckeyes football team is off to a fast start in 2022, having knocked off then-No. 5 Notre Dame 21-10 in their home opener before dismantling an outmatched Arkansas State squad 45-12 on Saturday.

 These relatively easy victories are positive signs for the Buckeyes’ hopes of advancing to the College Football Playoff for the third time in four seasons.

-But they didn’t satisfy those who bet on OSU to cover the point spread in either game, which was nearly 90% of the money, according to one major sportsbook.
+But they didn’t satisfy those who bet on Ohio State to cover the point spread in either game, which was nearly 90% of the money, according to one major sportsbook.

 Sure, moneyline bets have been safe on Ohio State this year.
 But when betting on a heavily favored team to win outright, you win substantially less money than when you lay points on a spread bet.
 In fact, the Buckeyes were favored by so much Saturday that the moneyline numbers were off the board.

 Here’s how the betting market viewed the Ohio State Buckeyes in those games and what went wrong for those giving up so many points in consecutive weeks.